Ho-Holic/cpp-join-the-dark-side/standarts/words.md

 || swim | sink | tree data structures jargon or coroutines|
 |D| expand | contract | used in photoshop selection|

+---

 **Type**:

 F - Fixed.
 You can't change words here.
 It is not a subject for discussion.

 H - Help needed!
-Don't have any apropriate word here
+Don't have any apropriate word here.

 D - Under discussion.
 Can we do better?